Occupancy Strategy

 Variable Costs

-How much the price recommendations change, shall also depend upon the variable costs involved, especially when it comes to maintaining a profit margin.
-The variable costs are the extra costs associated with having a client in the room.
+The price recommendations' changes will also depend on the variable costs involved, especially when maintaining a profit margin.
+The variable costs are the extra costs of having a client in the room.

 When RoomPriceGenie is optimising your revenue, we want to make sure that these costs are taken into account and that you make enough profit on each room sold.
 Learn more about it here: Variable Costs.